galaxyproject/galaxy-helm/README.md

 by setting the desired values of the `webHandlers.replicaCount`, `jobHandlers.replicaCount`, and `workflowHandlers.replicaCount` configuration options.

+## Cron jobs

+Two Cron jobs are defined to clean up Galaxy's database and the `tmp` directory.
+By default these jobs run at 02:05 (the database maintenance script) and 02:15 (`tmp` directyory cleanup).
+Users
 ## Galaxy versions

 Some changes introduced in the chart sometimes rely on changes in the Galaxy